 A dormant company that carries on any such activities will forfeit its dormant trading status and be required to prepare full statutory accounts.

 How do I make my company dormant?

 Before declaring your company as dormant, you should ensure all outstanding bills have been paid, including directors’ salaries, employees’ wages, shareholders’ dividends, direct debits for service providers, and all accounts with suppliers.
-If it is owed any money from clients, you should arrange to have these accounts settled.
+If your business is owed any money from clients, you should arrange to have these accounts settled.

-Upon satisfying all the above, you should not have to contact HMRC again until it begins trading.
+Upon satisfying all the above, you should not have to contact HMRC again until your company begins trading.